-French doors have been installed to the rear and the integral garage has been converted.
+The layout of the house has been substantially altered and extended.
+Extensions have been added to each gable end with a porch at the front.
+A bay window was added at the rear.
+The upper floor was altered and refurbished.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent, then it has been assumed they meet the standards required by the Building Regulations or are exempt.
+If any works did not require consent, then it has been assumed they meet the standards required by the Building Regulations, or are exempt.